adelestre/firestorm-hub/README.md

 - [WowHead Tooltips](https://www.wowhead.com/tooltips) to display blizzard-like tooltips very easily.

 If you have any question, don't hesitate to contact me on discord (rise_of_elements), I am always very happy to discuss any topics !

+## Install locally

+If you want to install and run the website locally, you will need [NodeJS](https://nodejs.org/en).
+Once you cloned the repository, in your terminal navigate to the root folder and use the command : `npm i` to install all the dependancies.

+To start the local server, use the command `npm run dev` and go to the local URL given.